aragos/tichu-tournament/docs/api.md

       penalties.
 May also be the string "AVG+" or "AVG-".
     * `ew_score`: Integer or string.
 The score of the east-west pair, including Tichu bonuses and penalties.
 May also be the string "AVG+" or "AVG-".
-    * `ns_mps`: Integer.
+    * `ns_mps`: Double.
 The number of match points scored by the north-south pair in this hand.
-    * `ew_mps`: Integer.
+    * `ew_mps`: Double.
 The number of match points scored by the east-west pair in this hand.
-    * `ns_mps`: Integer.
+    * `ns_mps`: Double.
 The number of RPs scored by the north-south pair in this hand.
-    * `ew_mps`: Integer.
+    * `ew_mps`: Double.
 The number of RPs scored by the east-west pair in this hand.
+    * `ns_aps`: Double.
+The number of APs scored by the north-south pair in this hand.
+    * `ew_aps`: Double.
+The number of APs scored by the east-west pair in this hand.
     * `notes`: String.
 Any additional notes about the hand added by the scorer or the director.

 ### Generate final score in XLXS format (GET /api/tournaments/:id/xlsresults)